processing/p5.js-web-editor/README.md

 ```
 Or, if you don't want to do that, just ask me to send you mine.
 5. `$ npm start`
-6. Navigate to http://localhost:8000 on your browser
+6. Navigate to (http://localhost:8000)[http://localhost:8000] in your browser
 7. Install the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
 8. Open and close the Redux DevTools using `ctrl+h`, and move them with `ctrl+w`

 ##Production Installation
-1. Clone this repostory and cd into it
+1. Clone this repostory and `cd` into it
 2. `$ npm install`
 3. Install MongoDB and make sure it is running
 4. Create a file called `.env` in the root of this directory that looks like